Experiencing the More-than-Human Through Human Augmentation: Abstract

 \section{Abstract}

-The recent more-than-human turn in design calls for “designing-with” other species and ecologies beyond humans.
-Yet—as Thomas Nagel’s famous “What is it like to be a bat?” thought experiment highlights—human experience is constrained by our own sensorium and an irreducible gap in phenomenal access to nonhuman lifeworlds.
-This paper proposes More-than-Human through Human Augmentation (MtHtHA, denoted ">HtH+") as a design approach that repurposes human augmentation technologies—typically aimed at enhancing human capabilities—away from human optimization and exceptionalism but toward eco-phenomenological awareness.
-Grounded in somaesthetic design and eco-somatics, MtHtHA entails creating temporary, embodied experiences that modulate the human Umwelt to re-sensitize us to pluriversal more-than-human perceptions.
-We articulate seven design principles and report five design cases—EchoVision (bat-like echolocation), FeltSight (star-nosed-mole tactile navigation), FungiSync (fungal network attunement), TentacUs (octopus-like distributed agency), and City of Sparkles (urban data from AI’s perspective).
-We demonstrate that such experiential “designing-with” can cultivate ecological awareness, empathy and obligations of care across species boundaries.
+The recent more-than-human turn in design calls for attentiveness to nonhuman beings.
+Yet---as Thomas Nagel's famous ``What is it like to be a bat?'' thought experiment highlights---human experience is constrained by our own sensorium and an irreducible gap in phenomenal access to nonhuman \emph{Umwelten}.
+Grounded in eco-phenomenology and eco-somatics, this paper proposes \textbf{Experiencing the More-than-Human through Human Augmentation} (MtHtHA, or ``>HtH+''), a design approach that repurposes human augmentation technologies---typically aimed at enhancing human capabilities for human optimization---to create temporary, embodied, first-person experiences that modulate the human sensorium to approximate nonhuman sensory experiences, cultivating ecological awareness, empathy, and care across species boundaries.
+We articulate seven design principles, report five design cases---EchoVision (bat-like echolocation), FeltSight (star-nosed-mole tactile navigation), FungiSync (fungal network attunement), TentacUs (octopus-like distributed agency), and City of Sparkles (urban data from an AI's perspective)---and discuss implications for more-than-human aesthetics and design practice.